Skip to content

 --src ~/.gradle/caches \

---dst /home/claude/.gradle/caches \
+--dst /home/agent/.gradle/caches \

 --readonly

-Scope a global mount to specific agents:
+Scope a global mount to specific roles:

 Terminal window

-# Only mount secrets for chainargos agents
+# Only mount secrets for chainargos roles

 jackin config mount add secrets \